briansworth/dev/_posts/2019-5-11-PowerShell-Windows-Routing.md

 ```

 <p>
-  In this example, I can see that 'Ethernet' is my 'internal1' NIC in Hyper-V.
+  In this example,
+  I can see that 'Ethernet' has the same MAC address as the VMNetwork adapter
+  configured to use 'internal1' (MAC address: 00155D38012D).
-  This is the same switch that my DC is using.
+  This is the same VM Switch that my DC is using.
 </p>

 <p>